Discrete-Mathematics/Discrete-Mathematics/README.md

 I'm Discrete-Mathematics, an undergraduate in China University of Mining & Technology, Beijing who major in artificial intelligence.

 -✏️ Artificial Intelligence
--⚡ TouHou and Anime Fan, Internationalists
+-⚡ TouHou and Anime Fan, Internationalist
 -💬 Ask me about anything